Adwaithpv/Challenge_1b/README.md

 The Docker container expects the input files to be mounted to the `/app/input` directory.
 You will need to create an `input` directory and populate it with the required files:

--   The PDF documents to be analyzed.
+-   A `PDFs` subdirectory containing the PDF documents to be analyzed.
--   The corresponding `.json` files from the Round 1A analysis.
+-   The corresponding `.json` files from the Round 1A analysis, located in the root of the `input` directory.
--   An `input.json` file that specifies the user persona, job-to-be-done, and the list of documents to process.
+-   An `input.json` file that specifies the user persona, job-to-be-done, and the list of documents to process, also in the root of the `input` directory.

 The structure of the `input` directory should be as follows:

 ```
 input/
+├── PDFs/
-├── document1.pdf
+│   ├── document1.pdf
-├── document1.json
-├── document2.pdf
+│   └── document2.pdf
-├── document2.json
 └── input.json
 ```